Connecting to your Computer

-Every Palette kit includes a Micro-USB cable to connect the Palette Core to your computer.
-The core will light up and display "PALETTE" if the connection is successful.
+Every Palette Gear kit includes a Micro-USB cable to connect the Core module to your computer.
+The Core will light up and display "PALETTE" if the connection is successful.

-We strongly recommend connecting Palette directly to your computer.
+We strongly recommend connecting Palette Gear directly to your computer.

 USB-C Macbook Users: We've tested Palette with the official Apple USB-C to USB-A single port dongle and Apple USB-C AV Digital Multiport dongle.

 At this time, we cannot recommend any third-party adapters or hubs—many are known to compromise stability when used to connect Palette.